jerryshikanga/jerryshikanga.github.io/README.md

-This my persona websitee.
-It utilises github static pages
+This my personal website.
+It utilises github static pages.
+You can also access it at [shikanga.com](http://shikanga.com)